 Criminal Defense Clinic (5 credits)*

-Criminal Prosecution Clinic (5 credits)
+Criminal Prosecution Clinic - Kings County DA (5 credits)

 John Buonora, Adjunct Professor

-Education and Youth Justice Clinic (5 credits)
+Education Justice Clinic (6 credits)

 Melina Healey, Assistant Clinical Professor of Law and Director of the Clinical Programs

-Immigration Law Clinic (5 credits)
+Immigration Law Clinic (6 credits)

-Medication Clinic (3 credits)
+Landlord-Tenant Mediation Clinic (3 credits)

 AveMaria Thompson, Adjunct Professor of Law

-Senior Citizens Law Project
+Senior Citizens Law Clinic (6 credits)

-Small Business and Not for Profit Clinic (3 credits)
+Small Business and Not-for-Profit Clinic (3 credits)

-Veterans' and Servicemembers' Rights Clinic (5 credits)
+Veterans' and Servicemembers' Rights Clinic (6 credits)